ptengelmann/TrailblixOfficial/docs/database-setup.md

 1. In your Supabase dashboard, go to **SQL Editor**
 2. Click **"New Query"**
-3. Copy and paste the contents of `database-advanced-intelligence.sql`
+3. Copy and paste the contents of `database/schema.sql`
 4. Click **"Run"** button
 5. Wait for it to complete (should take ~30 seconds)